 Special judge R N Rokade on November 14 reserved his order on Malik's bail plea after hearing lengthy arguments put forth by both sides

-A special court here is likely to pronounce its order on Thursday on the bail plea of former Maharashtra minister Nawab Malik in a money laundering case linked to the activities of fugitive gangster Dawood Ibrahim and his aides.
+A special court in Mumbai is likely to pronounce its order on Wednesday on the bail plea of former Maharashtra minister Nawab Malik in a money laundering case linked to the activities of fugitive gangster Dawood Ibrahim and his aides.

 Special judge R N Rokade on November 14 reserved his order on Malik's bail plea after hearing lengthy arguments put forth by both sides.

-The Enforcement Directorate arrested the Nationalist Congress Party (NCP) leader in February this year.
+The Enforcement Directorate (ED) arrested the Nationalist Congress Party (NCP) leader in February this year.

-He is in judicial custody and currently undergoing treatment at a private hospital here.
+He is in judicial custody and currently undergoing treatment at a private hospital.